BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 #### 4.1 Scope within a file

-Within one file, a variable might be declared above its ussage but still not available.
+Within one file, a variable might be declared above its usage but still not available.
 This happens when it is declared in its own *scope*

 ```lua